ejtaal/aa/README.md

 Request for help!
 =================

-I could really use your help with the following:
+I hope to include/update the following dictionaries soon:

-- Updating the index of Hans Wehr (3rd or 4th print); Currently this website uses the 3rd print and you may have noticed a search for a root in Hans Wehr is sometimes off by a page.
-This is due to the fact that the index uses the page headers which have been assigned in a non-conventional way, namely listing the first root for pages on the left hand side and listing the last root on the page for pages on the right.
+- 4th print of Hans Wehr

-- 	Adding 4 new dictionaries; I have been asked to add Kazimirski (a popular Arabic -> French dictionary) to the Almanac which seems like a great idea.
-I'd also like to add the popular Misbah ul Lughat for the benefit of Urdu speakers.
+- Kazimirski, a popular Arabic -> French dictionary

-	On top of that I've been pointed to the 4th print of Hans Wehr being available as a pdf so I would like to include this as well, but can only do so with help in preparing the index.
-Additionally I've been informed about another good dictionary, namely "The student's Arabic-English dictionary", by Steingass which I might want to look into adding as well.
+- Misbah ul Lughat for the benefit of Urdu speakers

-How could you help with these indexes?
+- "The student's Arabic-English dictionary", by Steingass, similar to Hans Wehr but more useful for classical arabic words.

+For all these books I would need an index of page headers for it to be included in this website.
+How could you help?
 I would need a list of the last root used on every page of the book.
-You could provide in any way you wish, a spreadsheet probably being the easiest.
+You could provide this in any way you wish, a spreadsheet probably being the easiest.
 If a number of people can contribute we can share the workload.

 Contact me at ejtaal@gmail.com if you could help with any of the above.